ll7/paf22/doc/research/06_acting_implementation.md

 ---
 [[TOC]]

-This document sums up all functions (regarding acting) already agreed upon, that could be implemented in the next sprint.
+This document sums up all functions (regarding acting) already agreed upon in [#24](https://github.com/ll7/paf22/issues/24), that could be implemented in the next sprint.

 ## Planned basic implementation of the Acting domain